jbcodeforce/ML-studies/docs/ml/generative-ai.md

 ### Retrieval augmented generation (RAG)

-The act of supplementing generative text models with data outside of what it was trained on.
-This is extendable to businesses who want to include proprietary information which was not previously used in a foundation model training set but does have the ability to search.
-Technical documentation which is not public is a good example of this.
+RAG is the act of supplementing generative text models with data outside of what it was trained on.
+This is applied to businesses who want to include proprietary information which was not previously used in a foundation model training set but does have the ability to search.
+Technical documentation which is not public is a good example of the usage of RAG.

 The following diagram illustrates a classical RAG process using AWS SageMaker and OpenSearch.